alexlux58/Pygame-Arcade/README.md

 # Python Arcade

-This script allows you to select and run Python games from a list of available options.
-It provides a simple command-line interface to interact with the games.
+Welcome to Pygame Arcade, a collection of Python games that you can run from a simple command-line interface or a GUI.
+Choose your game and let the fun begin!

 ## Gameplay